 The barriers suddenly doubled, and her level of agitation increased perceptibly.
 He would never have deliberately put her back up like this — it would have been so much more politic to continue the conversation on a non-threatening level and try to work the answers out of her — but to his left he could sense Sano about to explode.
-What direction the young man’s anger was currently pointing really didn’t matter; it was clear that he might do something everyone would regret after not much longer.
+What direction the young man’s anger currently pointed didn’t matter; he might do something everyone would regret after not much longer.

 “What–” Kaoru was saying, rising hesitantly from where she’d been seated, wringing her hands.

-But in favor of taking Sano’s arm in a firm grip and pulling him away along the sidewalk, Hajime gave every indication of completely ignoring her.
+But in favor of looping one arm through the straps of Sano’s backpack, taking Sano’s elbow in a firm grip with the other hand and pulling him away along the sidewalk, Hajime gave every indication of completely ignoring her.

 The entire world seemed to exist behind a thick filter of intense red that fluctuated between the color of fresh strawberries and that of clotting blood.
-Nothing around him was recognizable, and Sano didn’t entirely know what was going on; it was like a video game where half the time you were in a mirror of reality that only corresponded vaguely with it, and the controls had gone all twisted and frustrating.
-His body was trembling; his blood was pounding so noisily that he couldn’t hear a thing above it.
+Sano recognized nothing around him, and didn’t entirely know what was going on, like in a video game where half the time you were in a mirror of reality that only corresponded vaguely with it, and the controls had gone all twisted and frustrating.
+His body trembled; his blood pounded so noisily he couldn’t hear a thing above it.
 He also didn’t realize for some time — he didn’t know how long — that he was moving.

-More than once he had wondered what the anger would be like when it became ungovernable, but now (Unfortunately?
-He would have to decide later) he was in no frame of mind to analyze it.
-Nor could he tell exactly what his status really was.
-Prior to this there had been a sort of scale or gradient by which he could measure the level of his wrath and its probable effects on his behavior, but this was off the charts.
+More than once he’d wondered what the anger would be like when it became ungovernable, but now (Unfortunately?
+He would have to decide later) his frame of mind disallowed analysis.
+Nor could he tell exactly what his status might be.
+Prior to this there had been a sort of scale or gradient by which he could measure the level of his wrath and its probable effects on his behavior, but this had risen right off the chart.

 He was walking.
 With the tenacity of someone in shock not knowing what he clung to, he maintained his grip on the ghost, and every step he took jarred the anger in him as if he were filled with liquid to the brim and about to be shaken into spilling.
-The anger was all the worse in that it was without object, without reason.
-Of course it had been that way all along, but this was… he needed an object… he needed a reason for this overwhelming rage.
+The anger was all the worse in that it had no object, no rationale.
+Of course it had been that way all along, but this… he needed an object… he needed a reason for this overwhelming rage.
 And why was he walking?
 Hadn’t they been talking to Kenshin’s wife, whom he couldn’t decide if he was angry at or just angry about?
 Hadn’t they been working on dealing with this problem, not walking away from it?